2-4 Workdays Article No. 10223

 The roasting process

-Coffee acidity and stomach acidity
+Coffee acidity and gastric acidity

-Do low acidity coffees reduce stomach acidity?
-A somewhat smoky debate in which the double meaning of the word "acidity" increases confusion.
-The acidity of coffee has nothing to do with the acidity of the stomach.
+Does low-acid coffee reduce gastric acidity?
+Another popular debate in which the double meaning of the word "acidity" causes confusion.
+Coffee acidity has nothing to do with gastric acidity.

 A choice more dictated by taste, in short, and by the moment.
 If there are lively moments or in which taste can help our senses to awaken, there are other situations in which a more delicate and less "sparkling" cup seems to be more suitable, as in moments of relaxation and tranquility.
 As for the acidity of coffee, here we are talking about taste.
 The well-balanced acidity releases a bouquet of very varied flavours, but there are those who also look for a drink with a more delicate and less aromatic taste.
 A bit like comparing a sugary drink to a glass of water and mint.